 I have to start this by saying this isn’t one of my favorite cars.
 I honestly don’t know why I bought it back in the ’90’s.
 I tried starting it in 2007 and after grinding off the door handles and painting the chassis, I tossed everything back in the box.
 I’ve pulled it out a few times over the years and finally committed to build it in 2016.

 I started by stripping the chassis pan to give me a fresh slate.
 Other than a few mold lines, the body didn’t need much prep work.
-I scribed the panel lines and filled the truck keyhole.
+I scribed the panel lines and filled the trunk keyhole.
 Since the wing had no locating marks, I taped it in place, outlined the mounts with a marker and drilled holes.
 I then reattached the wing and drilled holes into the mounts.
-I used thin wire to create mounting pins for positive location and the means solidly mount it to the finished model.
+I used thin wire to create mounting pins for positive location and to solidly mount it to the finished model.

 I decided to stick with an OEM look for the GSX and paint it yellow.
 I chose Tamiya Camel yellow which I sprayed directly from the can.

 The GSX decals have a cut-out for the door handles which I corrected by carefully masking and airbrushing satin black paint over the gap.